globoglobito/price-tracker/k8s/README.md

 # Kubernetes Deployment Guide

-This directory contains all the Kubernetes manifests and configurations needed to deploy the Price Tracker application on MicroK8s.
+This directory contains all the Kubernetes manifests and configurations needed to deploy the Price Tracker application with its **parallel queue-based architecture** on MicroK8s.

+## Architecture Overview

+The system now uses a **distributed parallel architecture**:

+- **PostgreSQL**: Database for storing listings and search data
+- **FastAPI**: Search API for querying the database
+- **RabbitMQ**: Message queue for distributed processing
+- **Collector Job**: Scrapes eBay search results and queues listings
+- **Worker Jobs**: 16 parallel workers that enrich individual listings

 ## Prerequisites